-Create an access review of groups and applications in Azure AD
+Create an access review of groups and applications in Microsoft Entra ID

 Access to groups and applications for employees and guests changes over time.
-To reduce the risk associated with stale access assignments, administrators can use Azure Active Directory (Azure AD) to create access reviews for group members or application access.
+To reduce the risk associated with stale access assignments, administrators can use Microsoft Entra ID to create access reviews for group members or application access.

-Microsoft 365 and Security group owners can also use Azure AD to create access reviews for group members as long as the Global or User administrator enables the setting via the Access Reviews Settings pane.
+Microsoft 365 and Security group owners can also use Microsoft Entra ID to create access reviews for group members as long as the Global or Identity Governance Administrator enables the setting via the Access Reviews Settings pane.
 For more information about these scenarios, see Manage access reviews.

 Watch a short video that talks about enabling access reviews.